 Fuzhou Jiangxi, China Travel Guide

-Fuzhou''s public transport network relies mainly on its bus network, which has extensive coverage across the city.
+Fuzhou''s public transportation system relies primarily on its bus network, which has extensive coverage across the city.

 Fuzhou currently does not have a metro or tram system.
 The comprehensive bus network serves as the main mode of public transportation within the city.
 Buses connect all major districts, attractions, and housing areas.

 Bus fares are inexpensive (¥1-3).
-Payment options: cash (exact change), Fuzhou Public Transportation Card, or WeChat Pay/Alipay (most common).
+Ways to pay: cash (exact change), Fuzhou Public Transportation Card, or WeChat Pay/Alipay (most common).

 Nearly all public buses in Fuzhou are not fully wheelchair accessible.
 Travelers with mobility challenges may find bus travel difficult.

 Usually green or blue, with "TAXI" sign.
-Metered fares are standard.
+Fares based on a meter are standard.

 On street (if roof light on) or at designated stands.
 Have destination in Chinese.